About Cincinnati Law

 Long-standing partnerships with many of the more than 800+ law firms, Fortune-500 companies, agencies, and state and federal courts that call Cincinnati home provide you our guarantee of experiences beyond the classroom – up to as many as 6 during your second and third years.

-The National Jurist and prelaw Magazine have named us among the top 16 public law schools for Public Service, a top 14 law school for delivering exceptional Practical Training, and a five-time Best Value Law School.
-We are also noted as the No. 3 most affordable law school in the U.S. by U.S. News.
+The National Jurist and prelaw Magazine have named us among the top 10 public law schools for Public Service, a top 15 law school for delivering exceptional Practical Training, and a seven-time Best Value Law School.

 Innovation in Learning